-Investing in an alternative asset is one of the easiest ways to diversify your portfolio and go beyond stocks and bonds.
-However, alternative asset investing is complicated for most retail investors because the risk-return profile of non-traditional instruments is hard to analyze.
+Investing in an alternative asset is one of the easiest ways to diversify your portfolio beyond stocks and bonds.
+However, alternative asset investing is complicated for most retail investors because the risk-return profile of non-traditional assets is hard to analyze.

 Yieldstreet is on a mission to solve that.

 It’s an alternative investment platform that simplifies and streamlines the process to make alternative investing as accessible as possible.

 But how does Yieldstreet work?
 What are the costs, pros and cons, and the potential returns involved?

 In this detailed Yieldstreet review we will walk you through what the investment platform offers, how to get started, its annual returns and much more.